silvershop/silvershop-shipping/README.md

         'summary': 'CheckoutStep_Summary'
 ```

- * If included, remove SteppedCheckout::setupSteps() from your _config.php file (SteppedCheckout::setupSteps() creates default checkout page steps no longer needed with the above yaml entries).
+If included, remove SteppedCheckout::setupSteps() from your _config.php file (SteppedCheckout::setupSteps() creates default checkout page steps no longer
+needed with the above YAML entries).

- * To add the shipping estimation form to your CartPage template, add the following
+To add the shipping estimation form to your CartPage template, add the following
 somewhere on your CartPage.ss template:

 ```
     <% include ShippingEstimator %>
 ```

 If you need some example tableshipping data to populate your site for testing/development,
 you can run the task: `yoursite.tld/dev/tasks/PopulateTableShippingTask`

 ## Architecture